ess-dive-community/essdive-sample-id-metadata/README.md

 Want to make a change to the reporting format?
 [Submit a new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new/choose) and use one of several templates that we provide to: suggest a new term, modify a term, or propose changes to documentation within this repository.

 Have a question?
-Contact us at ess-dive-support@lbl.gov.
+Contact us at ess-dive-support [at] lbl.gov.

 The issue templates we use are modeled from that provided by Darwin Core: